ungtb10d/kali-vm/README.md

 ### Types of build

+Different types of images can be built using the option `-t`:

-* `generic`: Build a *raw* disk image.
-All the virt packages are installed.
+* `generic`: Build a *raw* disk image, install all virt support packages.
 * `qemu`: Build a *qcow2* image, install virt support for QEMU.
 * `virtualbox`: Build a *ova* image, install virt support for VirtualBox.
 * `vmware`: Build a *vmdk* image, install virt support for VMware.
 * `rootfs`: only build and pack the rootfs as a `.tar.gz`.
 Doesn't contain the kernel and bootloader.
-The main use-case is use it as input to build a disk image.
+The main use-case is to reuse it as input to build a disk image.

-### Image configuration
+### Image configuration (not exposed by build.sh yet)

 * `locale` pick a value in 1st column of `/usr/share/i18n/SUPPORTED`
 * `timezone` of the form `<dir>/<dir>` taken from `/usr/share/zoneinfo`

-### Caching proxy
+### Caching proxy configuration

 When building OS images, it's useful to have a caching mechanism in place, to avoid having to download all the packages from Internet, again and again.
 To